manuelcorralesglb/rubybootcamp/README.md

   5. Generate a controller TeamController.
 Implement a method named show that fetches a Team by id and assign it to an instance variable @team.
   6. Generate a view that displays the Team name and show the team image (you have to use the instance variable declared in the controller to access the team)
   7. Create a route in the routes.rb that hits the method show in the team controller.
+  8. Try the app by hitting the url defined in the routes file using a browser.

 ### Topic 4: CRUD
-  1. Create a new route, a new method in the controller and a view to display a form to create a new Team (use rails conventions).
+  1. Create a new route, a new method in the controller and a view to display a form to create a new Team.
   2. Complete the routes and methods to have a full CRUD of the Team entity.
   3. Add validations to the Team model so the name can't be empty.
+---
+Key points:
+  * Use Rails convention to name the methods in the controller.
+  * Use Rails form helpers.
+  * Reuse the form in both create and update pages by creating a partial.

 ### Topic 5: REST/JSON
   1. Add the jbuilder gem to the Gemfile (if not already present)
-  2. Create a jbuilder template to render a JSON for a Team.
+  2. Create a jbuilder template to get a JSON response for a Team.
   3. Complete the CRUD operations using JSON.
+  4. Try it using the POSTMAN REST client.
+---
+Key points:
+  * Use the respond_to method to render the json response.
+  * Use the correct http status codes in each case.

 ### Topic 6: Models relations
-  1. Create a new Match model that should have at least time and two teams.
+  1. Create a new Match model that should have at least a time field and two teams.
   2. Link the Game and Team models using the ActiveRecord relations.
   3. Create a new page to create Matches.
   4. Create a new page to display the list of matches sorted by date.